ppeetteerrs/obsidian-zola/README.md

 #### Sections

-Each section includes a `_index.md`, and you can customize it.
+Each section includes a `_index.md`, and you can customize it or add your new section under the `content` folder.

 #### Pages

-There are three types of pages in the site.
+There are mainly three types of pages in the site.

 - `blog` - blog article
 - `docs` - documentation article